-"Don't forget," Herman grinned with a chuckle.
+"Don't forget..."
+Herman grinned with a low subtle chuckle.
 "Bury them face up, not face down."
 He laughed his boisterous laugh and closed the rear door before they pulled away.
-Tall and as handsome as a freshly buried corpse, Herman hummed a funeral dirge to himself as he continued through the front gate of his beautiful haunted house and entered through the front door into a narrow foyer filled with fresh cobwebs alighting an ascending stairway into a darkened interior.
+Tall and as handsome as a freshly buried corpse, Herman lightly hummed a funeral dirge to himself and continued through the front gate of his beautiful haunted house and entered through the front door into a narrow foyer filled with fresh cobwebs alighting an ascending stairway into a darkened interior.

 "Oh, Herman..."
 A tall ethereal figure with a curvy figure and long tresses of dark hair cascading down her back, Lily shined as Herman kissed her, and she closed her beautiful azure eyes briefly with her husband's embrace.
-With her pale white skin with long black hair, she moved like an ethereal phantom bride in a long white diaphanous dress.
-As ethereally beautiful as the ghost of a phantom bride, she glided up and kissed him lovingly.
+With her pale white skin and long black hair, she moved like an ethereal phantom bride in a long white diaphanous dress.
+As ethereally beautiful as the heroine in a tale by Edgar Allen Poe, she glided up and kissed him lovingly.
 "Dear, we have a little problem."

 "A problem," Herman asked interested.
 "What is it?"
 He scratched his flat head.

 "It's Spot."
 Lily's father came up behind her in his usual Transylvanian suit.
-Resembling a fat Jack the Ripper, he gestured and moved with still quite a bit of his aristocratic air of his long life still present in him.
+Resembling a fat Jack the Ripper, the former count gestured and moved with quite a bit of his familiar aristocratic air of his long life still present in him.
 "He's depressed."

 "Why?"
 Herman asked.
 "Is he getting too old to catch cars?
 He's only 1,100 years old.
 That's still the prime of his life."

-"No, nothing like that."
-Lily looked at Spot's long scaly tail coming around the opposite side of the staircase.
-"He and Eddie watched this movie on TV called 'The Valley Of Gwangi' and he began missing his brothers and sisters.
+"No...
+Nothing like that..."
+Lily looked at Spot's long scaly tail coming around the opposite side of the staircase in the foyer.
+"He and Eddie watched this movie on TV called "The Valley of Gwangi" and he began missing his brothers and sisters.
 He didn't even want to go play 'fetch.'"

 "Well, Lily," Herman mugged with a slight smirk, looked over to the tired pet and turned back to his wife.
 "We got him from that litter owned by that lovely family from Crete.
-His pedigree goes all the way back to the Hydra and with a pedigree like that, there're going to be hard to find."
+His pedigree goes all the way back to the Hydra, and with a pedigree like that, there're going to be hard to find."

 "That's wonderful."
 Lily grinned ecstatically.
 "Where do they live?
 How can we contact them?"

 "They own a nice little castle in Inverness."
 Grandpa continued.
 "It's just a stone's throw from Loch Ness!"